sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

-Four characters less, a single method invoked and a pretty clear intent.
+Four characters less, a single method invoked, and a pretty clear intent.
 A very neat addition for `to_h`.

-If you're working with Ruby and your version supports passing a block to `to_h` you can stick with it, otherwise if you're using Rails `index_by` is enough to get it done.
+If you're working with Ruby and your version supports passing a block to `to_h` you can stick with it, otherwise, if you're using Rails `index_by` is enough to get it done.

 Having so many ways to get the same expected result makes oneself wonder which is the best one.
 As _best_ is a broad term and depends heavily on the context, the less you can do is to measure them to see which one to choose.
 For that you can use the [`evanphx/benchmark-ips`](https://github.com/evanphx/benchmark-ips) library - actually Ruby provides `benchmark` which is simpler, if you want you can go with it, the usage is pretty much the same.